MarianWadia/Reactjs-Calculator/README.md

 2. Click on the `=` button to perform the calculation.

 3. The result will be displayed on the calculator screen.

+4. Click on the `DEL` button to delete from the calculator character by character from last.

+5. Click on the `All` button to clear all in the calculator display.

 ## Built With